9 Ways Rotary Die Cutting Equipment Has Changed Our Lives?

 Aging.

-How did rotary die cutting lower defect PPM without anyone celebrating it?
+How did rotary die cutting lower defect rates without anyone celebrating it?

-If you’ve ever heard, “We’ll ship the good ones first,” you’ve met this problem.
+If you’ve ever heard, “We’ll ship the good ones first,” you’ve met the cost of unstable converting.

 How did rotary die cutting make mass customization possible?